 The Core Zone is designed to be the main economic center with high density uses, and will create a continuous street façade within distance of surrounding Mixed Uses.

 The DC Zone is the area around the Dollar Tree Distribution Center.
-This area is owned and operated by Dollar Tree Distribution, Inc., and will remain until the Owner chooses to file, and the City approves the
+This area is owned and operated by Dollar Tree

 ZONING OPTION WITH DC ZONE